 You won't have to carry your first breakfast so make it a BIG breakfast.

-Having a fry up is great but the washing up can take ages if you are not a careful cook.
-No non-stick pans here.
+Whilst cooking a fry up sounds great the reality is it burns quickly and creates a LOT of washing up as Trangia's don't have non-stick pans.
+Porridge is a good option, especially on a cold morning.